rpoleski/MulensModel/developers_board.md

     * _VBBL2.0 - are we using accuracy limit as default?
 If so then we should switch to relative accuracy_
   * Caustics class:
     * Caustics.\_calculate - optimize using vectors instead of a loop
-    * _Caustics calculations using [Erdl & Schneider 1993](http://adsabs.harvard.edu/abs/1993A%26A...268..453E) approach_ ; there is also [Asada 2002](http://adsabs.harvard.edu/abs/2002A%26A...390L..11A) and I don't know if it makes sense to code that one as well
+    * _Caustics calculations using [Erdl & Schneider 1993](http://adsabs.harvard.edu/abs/1993A%26A...268..453E) approach; there is also [Asada 2002](http://adsabs.harvard.edu/abs/2002A%26A...390L..11A) and I don't know if it makes sense to code that one as well_
     * root solver can be used the same as in binarylens.py - not needed for binary lens and Erdl & Schneider 1993
     * smaller points
   * Event class:
+    * **Allow fluxes to be fixed in chi^2 calculation (e.g. given a particular fs, fb, which you might want to do if you want fs as a chain parameter); also think how it will work for binary sources**
+    * **give access to all fluxes without changing data\_ref**
+    * _get\_chi2\_for\_dataset() - it was working before bs2 was merged_
+    * **plot magnitude difference between 2 models for residuals plot**

     * Event should sync information on which of the 3 types of parallax are used, so that if it's specified for event, then there will be exception if one dataset is missing earth\_coords etc. In general there should be some way to make sure which parallax types are used in which calculation of magnification.
     * Class Event should have not only set\_datasets() methods but also add\_datasets(), i.e. a similar method that appends datasets to self.\_datasets.
-    * **Allow fluxes to be fixed in chi^2 calculation (e.g. given a particular fs, fb, which you might want to do if you want fs as a chain parameter); also think how it will work for binary sources**
-    * **give access to all fluxes without changing data\_ref**
     * reduce calls to Fit.fit\_fluxes()
     * add finite source in chi2\_gradient()
     * chi2\_gradient() should cope NaN values in a way similar to get\_chi2()